 Half Moon Bay has a cute historic downtown with lots of restaurants and shops.
 The main drag is only four blocks long, but an earnest shopper can kill several hours there.
 Here are a few of my faves:

-- Luz Luza carries fair-trade handicrafts from Central America.
+- Luz Luna carries fair-trade handicrafts from Central America.
 They have lovely small household trinkets, cute kid’s clothes, stuffed animals and jewelry.
 Great for Christmas gifts.

 - Gourmet Appliance carries kitchen gadgets, lovely cookbooks and fancy foods.

 - Coastside Books has an eclectic assortment of new and used books.